emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

 Elucidation:
    a coin case with a nominal diameter of 20.0 mm and a height of 2.5 mm
+Comment:
+   often used in wrist watches and automobile remotes

 .. raw:: html